 Personal Growth: Pursues self-development that enhances job performance.
 Demonstrates an openness to change, and seeks opportunities in the change process.
 Accurately assesses personal feelings, strengths and limitations and how they impact relationships.
 Has the functional and technical knowledge and skills required to perform well; uses best practices and demonstrates up-to-date knowledge and skills in technology.

-6. Completes Praesidium with 7 days of hire date.
+6. Completes Praesidium within 7 days of hire date.

 7. Previous experience with diverse populations preferred.